French Bulldogs vs. English Bulldogs: Similarities and Differences

 Bulldog’s Face

-Frenchies have pointy bat-ears, large round eyes, and noticeably softer wrinkles around the face.
-The English Bulldog has smaller eyes, heavy wrinkles, and hanging cheeks from the sides of their mouths, notably leaving you with the understanding that you are, in fact, looking at an English Bulldog.
+Frenchies have pointy bat ears, large round eyes, and noticeably softer wrinkles around the face.
+The English Bulldog has smaller eyes, heavy wrinkles, and hanging cheeks from the sides of their mouths, notably leaving you with the understanding that you are looking at an English Bulldog.

 Bulldog’s Fur

-If you are looking for a hardly shedding dog, Frenchies and English Bulldogs, you would be happy to hear this is your go-to pup.
+If you are looking for a hardly shedding dog, Frenchies, or English Bulldogs, you would be happy to hear this is your go-to pup.
 As their short hair fur could drop from time to time, they don’t shed as a long hair dog would.
-These two breeds also have similar skin and fur colors that can include white, cream, fawn, red, or with any combination of these colors.
+These two breeds also have similar skin and fur colors that can include white, cream, fawn, red, or any combination of these colors.

 Bulldog’s Tails